stanford-oval/genie-cloud/doc/thingpedia-tutorial-manifest.md

 Annotations always come after the code and before the semicolon.
 There are two types of annotations: natural language annotation and implementation annotation.

-#### Natural language annotation
+#### Natural language annotations
 Natural language annotation, as its name, is the annotation related to natural language and it will be translated to different languages based on users' profile.
 It's  denoted by `#_[<key>=<value>]`.

-Here is a list of required natural language annotations for functions:
+Each function is required to have `confirmation` natural language annotation:
-- `canonical`: The canonical form of the function name, used by the semantic parser (certain versions);
-it's a good idea to omit stop words for this, and to use a longer expression.
-You must omit all arguments from the canonical form.
-- `confirmation`: A string used to construct the final confirmation question before a rule is created or an action is invoked.
+A string used to construct the final confirmation question before a rule is created or an action is invoked.
 For actions, use the imperative form, e.g. “send a message”, and for query use the noun-phrase form e.g. “cat pictures” instead of “get cat pictures”.
 You can refer to required arguments with `$argname` or `${argname}` (the latter is only needed if the argument is immediately followed by a letter, number, or underscore).

-#### Implementation annotation
+#### Implementation annotations
 Implementation annotation is used for describing the implementation details of a function.
 This is denoted by `#[<key>=<value>]` (without the underscore as in natural language annotation).